agastyapatri/agastyapatri/README.md

 Hi!

-I like doing fun things with neural networks.
-Here are my labours of love.
+Here are a few projects of mine

 <!---
 agastyapatri/agastyapatri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.